Jake Thompson

 *Fee ranges are presented as a guideline only.
 Speaker fees are subject to change without notice.
 For an exact quote, please contact your Speaker Exchange Agency representative.

-Jake Thompson is a leadership performance coach and the Chief Encouragement Officer at Compete Every Day, a brand he started in 2011 by first selling t-shirts out of the trunk of his car.
-Jake has spent more than a decade working with leaders and organizations worldwide on how to get better results for themselves and their teams.
+Jake Thompson is a keynote speaker and the Chief Encouragement Officer at Compete Every Day, a brand he started in 2011 by first selling t-shirts out of the trunk of his car, and is now worn by leaders in over 62 countries.

 A keynote that challenges how teams define competition and equips them to build standards that sustain performance long after motivation fades.